Hearing Aids and Appliances

 • adjust the aids as needed during the trial

-If you have any problems with your hearing aids, contact us first.
-Depending on the issue, we might cover extra costs.
+If you have any problems with your hearing aids, contact your audiologist first.
+Depending on the issue, we might be able to assist.
+Contact your case manager to discuss options.

 Contact us